Private Land Conservation Outcomes

 Target 1 in the BCIS states: By 2023, private land conservation agreements will protect examples of 30 NSW Landscapes that are either not represented within, or are inadequately protected in, the protected area system in 2017.

-The BCT met Target 1 in February 2019, four years early.
-So far, new conservation agreements are protecting examples of five NSW Landscapes that were not previously represented within the protected area system and 83 NSW Landscapes that are inadequately protected.
+The NSW Biodiversity Conservation Trust met Target 1 in February 2019, four years early.
+So far, new conservation agreements are protecting examples of 11 landscapes not previously represented within the protected area system and 101 landscapes that are inadequately protected.

 Reaching Target 1 means that the BCT has contributed progress towards meeting CAR targets.
 However, this does not mean these NSW Landscapes are now adequately protected or that CAR targets have been met.
 The BCT will now focus on achieving Target 3, to sample a further 90 unique, inadequately-protected NSW Landscapes.